 Alcohol Use Disorder

-The College of Medicine, CME along with Continuing Professional Development for Pharmacy Professionals (CPDPP) are launching a new program called Advancing Interprofessional Management of Substance Use Disorders in Saskatchewan ( AIMS-SK).
+The College of Medicine, CME along with Continuing Professional Development for Pharmacy Professionals (CPDPP) have launched a new program called Advancing Interprofessional Management of Substance Use Disorders in Saskatchewan ( AIMS-SK).
 The AIMS-SK program is designed to improve health outcomes for individuals with substance use disorders.

 Module 3 Learning Objectives: